Trump: US will act unilaterally on North Korea if necessary

 Asked to clarify if he believed the US could solve the problem without China, Trump said: "totally."

+North Korean state media has slammed the drills, accusing the countries in a report dated March 12 of "becoming more reckless as the days go by."

+North Korea has test-fired a number of missiles this year and in recent weeks has tested engines which analysts said could be used to power long-range weapons.

-The North Korean government claimed to have tested a nuclear warhead in September, with South Korea's weather service estimating the explosion to have about 10 kilotons of power, or about two-thirds the power of the bomb the US dropped on Hiroshima in World War II.
+Last September, Pyongyang claimed to have tested a nuclear warhead, with South Korea's weather service estimating the explosion to have about 10 kilotons of power, or about two-thirds the power of the bomb the US dropped on Hiroshima in World War II.

-This year, Pyongyang has fired several missiles, and US defense officials told CNN that North Korea might be able to use a rocket engine it tested last month in an intercontinental ballistic missile.

 Speaking in South Korea last month, Tillerson warned that the US would leave the option of military action on the table with regard to North Korea.